drasticactions/RetroGPT/README.md

 ## Note:

-- On Linux and macOS, you may need to make `RetroGPT` executable.
+- On Linux, you may need to make `RetroGPT` executable.
 To do this, run `chmod a+x RetroGPT` in the RetroGPT directory.
 Then run `./RetroGPT`

 ## Compile: